Bias and Division in the Free World: Introduction

-where the penultimate equality follows from the assumption $\mathcal{L}(X)=\mathcal{L}(-X)$; the reverse implication follows from the Stieltjes inversion formula, cf.\ Proposition \ref{prop.Cauchy.robust}.
-Reciprocating, the same holds for $F_X$, and using \eqref{e.Voic.def.intro}, it follows that $\mathcal{L}(X)$ is symmetric iff $\varphi_X(-z) = -\varphi_X(z)$ on its domain.
-Since $\varphi_X(z)-m = \varphi_{X-m}(z)$, the equivalence of symmetry for $X-m$ and $Y$ follows from \eqref{eq:R.LK.2moments}.
-This equivalence will be useful in several examples below. \end{remark}
+for some probability measure $\nu$ on $\mathbb{R}$.
+Equation \eqref{LK.via.nica} is a free analog of the L\'evy--Khintchine formula \eqref{eq:logphi.zero}.
+It is no accident that we use $\nu$ to denote the measure here as we did in \eqref{LK.via.nica}.
+The triple $(m,\sigma^2,\nu)$ characterizes all $L^2$ classically infinitely divisible distributions and likewise characterizes all $L^2$ freely infinitely divisible distributions.
+This sets up an important bijection, known as the {\em Bercovici--Pata bijection} cf.\ \cite{BercoviciPata1999}, between the classical and free cases, which we describe in Section \ref{sect.background.inf.div}.
+(Moreover: as in the classical case, the setup can be modified to capture all freely infinitely divisible distributions, not only $L^2$ ones; we explain this in Section \ref{sect.background.inf.div}.)

+The equivalence between the free L\'evy--Khintchine formula \eqref{LK.via.nica} (or more generally \eqref{BV2.LK-formula}) and free infinite divisibility was a landmark result of Bercovici--Voiculescu in \cite{bercovici1993free,bercovici1992levy}.
+Theorem \ref{main theorem 2} below gives a different approach to this equivalence along with a new characterization --- the free analog \eqref{eq:free.Schmock} of \eqref{eq:ind.inc.zero} --- using the free zero bias.
+What's more, in Theorem \ref{main theorem 3}, we provide a completely new parallel development and new equivalent characterization of {\em positively} freely infinitely divisible distributions (see Definition \ref{def:pfid}) in terms of a different L\'evy--Khintchine type formula, using the size bias.

-Equation \eqref{eq:R.LK.2moments} is equivalent to the form given in Theorem 13.16 in \cite{nica2006lectures}, where it is left as an exercise (using combinatorial methods) to derive it in the special case that $X$ has compact support.
-Our main theorem gives a third equivalent characterization of free infinite divisibility for $L^2$ random variables, stated in terms of the free zero bias.
-Moreover, it gives a probabilistic interpretation for what the L\'evy measure of $X$ actually {\em is}: namely, it is the limit of the square biases of ``$n$th root'' distributions of $X$.
+\ignore{ a third equivalent characterization of free infinite divisibility for $L^2$ random variables, stated in terms of the free zero bias, yielding the free analog .
+Moreover, our theorem gives a probabilistic interpretation for what the L\'evy--Khintchine measure of $X$ actually {\em is}: namely, it is the limit of the square biases of the ``$n$th root'' distributions of $X$. }

+In order to state these theorems, we need the following result which introduces (for our purposes) a free analog of multiplying a random variable by an independent uniform random variable.